 For example, the support worker to housemate ratio needs to match the level of support outlined in your assessment.
 This can be anywhere from 1:1 to 1:7.
 Most of the time, everyone in the household will need to have similar ratios.

-The house you’re looking at also needs to match the requirements outlined in the OT’s assessment.
+The house you’re looking at also needs to match the requirements outlined in the Occupational Therapist’s assessment.

 Like with any house, you will need to be compatible with the people who you are living with, and visa-versa...under the NDIS it’s no different. - Endeavour Foundation.